The Effective Answer to the Ransomware Pandemic in 2021

-Capacity-building and regular institutional dialogue are two factors that also affect ICTs from a security perspective according to the UN.
+Capacity-building and regular institutional dialogue are two factors that also affect ICTs from a security perspective, according to the UN.
 Three principles for capacity-building were mentioned in the report: purpose and process, partnership, and people.
-The UN members should pay attention to the development of national cyber security strategies, access to relevant technologies, supporting CERTs, and establish specialized training such as “training the trainer” programs and professional certifications.
+The UN members should pay attention to developing national cyber security strategies, access to relevant technologies, supporting CERTs, and establish specialized training such as “training the trainer” programs and professional certifications.

-The regular institutional dialogue is also an important part of improving international security that helps to share information about ongoing cyber attacks and preferable mitigation techniques in terms of threat intelligence.
+The regular institutional dialogue is also an important part of improving international security that helps share information about ongoing cyberattacks and preferable mitigation techniques in threat intelligence.

 The Battle Against Ransomware

 To sum up, the UN emphasized the raised concern from governments regarding the malicious use of ICT, including critical infrastructure not only by criminal cyber gangs but also by nation-state actors who use ICT for military purposes.
-And this affects international peace, security, and human rights in spite of the growing trend of digitalization in the world.
+And this affects international peace, security, and human rights despite the growing trend of digitalization in the world.

 In the absence of all these measures, countries cannot avoid the growth of cyber threats that arise due to vulnerabilities and the lack of awareness of the states about the situation with their ICTs.
-Only for the last year, according to McAfee the number of Powershell threats have grown by 208%; new malware samples – by 10%, averaging 648 new threats per minute; the number of new ransomware samples have increased by 69%; mobile malware – by 118%.
-McAfee observes 3.1 million external attacks on cloud user accounts and it is only one of many areas of concern .
+Only for the last year, according to McAfee, the number of Powershell threats have grown by 208%; new malware samples – by 10%, averaging 648 new threats per minute; the number of new ransomware samples has increased by 69%; mobile malware – by 118%.
+McAfee observes 3.1 million external attacks on cloud user accounts, which is only one of many areas of concern .

-Therefore, it is essential for both organizations and individuals to take measures to protect their data on local devices as well as in the cloud against the modern types of threats such as ransomware, phishing, and rouge applications that can be turned into backdoors some day.
-The governments should respond to this through developing cyber insurance, privacy, and risk management strategies.
+Therefore, both organizations and individuals need to take measures to protect their data on local devices and in the cloud against the modern types of threats such as ransomware, phishing, and rogue applications that can be turned into backdoors someday.
+The governments should respond to this by developing cyber insurance, privacy, and risk management strategies.